obniz/obniz/doc/utils.md

 led.off();
 console.log((new Date()).getTime() - time.getTime()) // 0 or very few ms. not 1000ms.
 ```
-But, when you call this method with await, javascript wait processing until given ms passed
+However, when you call this method together with the await function, javascript will pause for the given period in ms.
 ```Javascript
 // Javascript Example
 var time = new Date();